habitat-sh/on-prem-builder/docs-chef-io/content/postgres.md

 ## Merging PostgreSQL Databases

-This section is for installations of On-Premise Depot that were done *after* the database shard migration listed above.
-If upgrade to a newer version of the On-Premise Depot, you will be required to also merge databases into the `builder` Postgres database.
+This section is for installations of on-premises depot that were done *after* the database shard migration listed above.
+If upgrade to a newer version of the on-premises depot, you will be required to also merge databases into the `builder` Postgres database.
 Please follow the steps below.

 ### Database Merge Pre-requisites

 1. The password to your Postgres database.
 By default, this is located at `/hab/svc/builder-datastore/config/pwfile`
-1. A fresh backup of the two databases present in the On-Premise Depot, `builder_sessionsrv` and `builder_originsrv`.
+1. A fresh backup of the two databases present in the on-premises depot, `builder_sessionsrv` and `builder_originsrv`.
 You can create such a backup with `pg_dump`: